-When you hear (edible) seaweed, we’re sure your mind immediately goes to nori—the green-near-black blanket that wraps up sushi—and the aspect of ‘umami’ that goes with it.
-But if you’ve ever visited Belize, you might be biased to think of the sweet, spiced, and creamy seaweed shake served year-round out of roadside coolers and Belizean supermarket fridges.
-Not to mention, this heritage drink is also a symbol of Belize’s sustainable underwater farming initiatives that are soaring in the south.
+When you hear (edible) seaweed, maybe your mind may run to nori, that dark stuff that wraps sushi, or even mistakenly, the stinky stuff that washes up on the shores of Mesoamerica as the pesty sargassum.
+However, if you’ve ever visited Belize, you might be biased to think of the sweet, spiced, and creamy seaweed shakes served year-round out of roadside coolers and Belizean supermarket fridges.
+Not to mention, this heritage drink is also a symbol of Belize’s sustainable underwater farming initiatives that are soaring in the south as covered by this recent BBC article.
 We’ve got just the (spiked) recipe to try the world’s newest ‘superfood’ of sea moss (Eucheuma isiforme), using Traveller’s Liquors Tropical Brandy.

 Sea Moss, Irish Moss, or Seaweed: Eucheuma Is A Cultural Staple On Belize’s Coast

-Mineral-packed and a mainstay of an ‘alkaline diet’, sea moss seems to be the latest rage in the wellness world—think Hailey Beiber and California health food store Erewhon Market’s whopping US$17 skin-loving smoothie—but it’s nothing new to the coastal communities of Belize, especially Placencia.
+Mineral-packed and a mainstay of an ‘alkaline diet’, sea moss seems to be the latest rage in the wellness world these days—think Hailey Beiber and California health food store Erewhon Market’s whopping US$17 skin-loving smoothie—but it’s nothing new to the coastal communities of Belize, especially Placencia.
 Stroll along the pedestrian-only Placencia Sidewalk and you’ll find a number of restaurants serving seaweed shakes.
-Strike up a conversation with a local and you’ll quickly see the beverage’s ties to not just the town’s heritage, but also to its ecological and economic future.
+Strike up a conversation with a local and you’ll quickly see it’s more than just a drink.

 View this post on Instagram

 There’s a Placencia Seaweed Co-operative on the Peninsula, while Little Water Caye is a hub for the floating farm of red seaweed—Eucheuma and Gracilaria—which is done sustainably, unique to Belize.
 Besides promoting biodiversity as a natural nursery, the aqua farm gets its nutrients from the water’s depth and temperature to sustain repeated crops.
-All the while, requiring no fresh water or agriculturally cleared land to do so.
-It’s estimated that out at Little Water Caye, a single rope yields about thirty pounds of hand-planted seaweed, which gets harvested every three months; ten ropes are for harvesting and selling, but the last is saved to use as seed stock for the next crop cycle.
+According to stats first shared by Vice, it’s estimated that out at Little Water Caye, a single rope yields about thirty pounds of hand-planted seaweed, which gets harvested every three months; ten ropes are for harvesting and selling, but the last is saved to use as seed stock for the next crop cycle.

 Beyond Being Delicious, Belizean Seaweed Is Also Nutritious